 ** Undermining the Purpose of HOA Statutes**

-Homeowners, associations, developers, corporate industry vendors (I include HOA attorneys in this group), and special interest groups with the means and legal expertise will take advantage of a private right of action, while individual owners may not have the resources or knowledge to hold their HOA accountable.
+Homeowners, associations, developers, corporate industry vendors (I include HOA attorneys in this group), and special interest groups with the means and legal expertise can take advantage of a private right of action, while individual owners may not have the resources or knowledge to hold their HOA accountable.
 This could create a patchwork of enforcement across communities, undermining the core objective of uniform governance under NRS 116.

 Many provisions of Nevada’s HOA laws are unfortunately vague or open to interpretation.
 Conflict of interest provisions, requirements to bid large projects, conduct of elections, standards for architectural guidelines, the “reasonableness” of certain restrictions, are just a few examples.
 These ambiguities are best addressed through regulatory advisories, mediation and/or if necessary administrative hearings, not through adversarial lawsuits.